confluence-publisher/forward-proxy-it/README.md

-# Docker Image for Proxy-based Tests
+# Docker Image for Forward Proxy-based Tests

 This Docker image provides a configurable HTTPS forward proxy with optional support for basic authentication useful for testing publishing documentation to Confluence via a forward proxy, e.g. as part of integration tests based on test